openwisp/openwisp-radius/docs/source/user/saml.rst

 information received from SAML Identity Provider.

-If a user (who has registered on OpenWISP with a different method from SAML) logs into OpenWISP with SAML, then the details of this user will also get updated.
-This operation could also change the username of the user which will render old credentials useless.
-To avoid updating the username in such scenarios, set :ref:`OPENWISP_RADIUS_SAML_UPDATES_USERNAME <openwisp_radius_saml_updates_username>` to ``False``.
+If a user (who has registered on OpenWISP with a different method from SAML) logs into OpenWISP with SAML, then the default behaviour of OpenWISP RADIUS prevents updating username of this user.
+Because, this operation could render the user's old credentials useless.
+If you want to update the username in such scenarios with details received from Identity Provider, set :ref:`OPENWISP_RADIUS_SAML_UPDATES_PRE_EXISTING_USERNAME <openwisp_radius_saml_updates_pre_existing_username>` to ``True``.